Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/platform-dev-guide/utilities/database-deploy-tool.md

 :::tip

 With the default SQL Server installation on localhost, you may have an untrusted certificate.
-You can bypass transport encryption by added `` to any connection string.
+You can bypass transport encryption by adding `Encrypt=False` to any connection string.
 This is not advised for production usage.
 To setup a proper certificate, see [Install a valid certificate on the server.](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine)